GB 2312: ISO-2022-CN

 ISO-2022-CN is another encoding form of GB/T 2312, which is also the encoding specified in the official documentation.
 This encoding references the ISO-2022 standard, which also uses two bytes to encode characters not found in ASCII.
 However, instead of using the extended region of ASCII, ISO-2022 uses the same byte range as ASCII: the value of the first byte is from 0x21–0x77 (33–119), while the value of the second byte is from 0x21–0x7E (33–126).
 As the byte range overlaps ASCII significantly, special characters are required to indicate whether a character is in the ASCII range or is part of the two-byte sequence of extended region, namely the Shift Out and Shift In functions.
 This poses a risk for misencoding as improper handling of text can result in missing information.

-To map the kuten code points to ISO-2022 bytes, add 32 (0x20) to both the row number (ku or qū, 区) and cell/column number (ten or wèi, 位).
+To map the qūwèi code points to ISO-2022 bytes, add 32 (0x20) to both the row number (or qū, 区) and cell/column number (or wèi, 位).
 The result of addition to the row number of the code point will form the high byte, and the result of addition to the cell number of the code point will form the low byte similar to EUC encoding.

-For example, to encode the character "外" at kuten cell 45-66, the high byte will use the row number 45: 45+32=77=0x4D, and the low byte will come from the cell number 66: 66+32=98=0x62.
+For example, to encode the character "外" at qūwèi cell 45-66, the high byte will use the row number 45: 45+32=77=0x4D, and the low byte will come from the cell number 66: 66+32=98=0x62.
 So, the full encoding is <4D 62>.